Jump to navigation

 Amanda Rodriguez currently works as an ESL Teacher at Thompson High School in Alabaster, Alabama.
 She supports ELLs in a variety of ways, including teaching ESL class periods, providing Sheltered Instruction and inclusion, and coaching core content teachers on best practices for ELLs.
 Prior to teaching for Alabaster City Schools, she taught ESL at the elementary level for 12 years.
 She has a Master’s Degree from the University of Alabama at Birmingham and is a National Board Certified Teacher.

 There are two main ways I use Ellevation to support my colleagues who have ELLs in their classrooms.
 First, my partner ESL teacher and I send an email to all teachers explaining how to find the instructional activities.
 The teachers find it helpful to be able to filter the activities by content area and grade.
 Second, I have tried and adapted some of the activities myself as teachers have asked my opinion of them.
 For example, a science teacher mentioned that Ellevation had recommended using Cornell Notes for an activity, but she was unsure if they would be useful.
-I adapted the strategy, tried it myself with my Sheltered History class, and shared the results with her.
+I adapted the activity, tried it myself with my Sheltered History class, and shared the results with her.
 If I am asking other teachers to try the activities, I need to be willing to use them myself.

 One instructional activity that I recommend frequently is Brainstorm Walk.
 We use this activity not only for activating prior knowledge but also discussing review questions, reading texts, practicing vocabulary, and more.